 4. A Wellness Advocate may not accept money or other consideration, or be involved in any financial transaction with a potential Wellness Advocate which rents, leases, or purchases facilities for the purpose of promoting or conducting Company-related business.

 5. A Wellness Advocate may not promote, facilitate, or conduct any type of activity which exceeds the limitations set forth in this Policy Manual or which the Company, in its sole discretion, deems to be contradictory to the Company's business or ethical interests in international expansion.

 C. Foreign Corrupt Practices Act.
-All doTERRA Wellness Advocates must comply with the United States Foreign Corrupt Practices Act (FCPA) as well as any similar or equivalent laws in the local market such as the UK’s Bribery Act.
-For a full explanation of the FCPA, see the doTERRA handout on the tools menu of the doTERRA website.
+All dōTERRA Wellness Advocates must comply with the United States Foreign Corrupt Practices Act (FCPA) as well as any similar or equivalent laws in the local market such as the the Prevention and Combating of Corrupt Activities Act, 2004 and the Financial Intelligence Centre Act.
+For a full explanation of the FCPA, see the dōTERRA handout on the tools menu of the dōTERRA website.
 A person or organization is guilty of violating the FCPA if there is:

-4. For the purpose of (i) influencing any act or decision of that person, (ii) inducing such person to do or omit any action in violation of his lawful duty, (iii) securing an improper advantage, or (iv) inducing such person to use his influence to affect an official act or decision; 5.
-In order to assist in obtaining or retaining business for or with, or directing any business to any person.
+4. for the purpose of (i) influencing any act or decision of that person, (ii) inducing such person to do or omit any action in violation of his lawful duty, (iii) securing an improper advantage, or (iv) inducing such person to use his influence to affect an official act or decision; and

 D. No Exclusive Local Markets or Franchises.
 There are no exclusive Local Markets or franchises.
 A Wellness Advocate has the right to operate anywhere in the Wellness Advocate’s country of residence.